xyproto/orbiton/ko/README.md

 ## Font configuration

-The font can be set via the `KO_FONT` environment variable, like this:
+The font can be set via the `O_FONT` environment variable, like this:

-    export KO_FONT="Iosevka 12"
+    export O_FONT="Iosevka 12"

-Or this:
+Or like this:

-    export KO_FONT="Terminus 10"
+    export O_FONT="Terminus 10"

 The default font is `JetBrainsMonoNL 10`.